-Here are some parenting tips adapted from Dr. Katrina Wood’s psychotherapy blog Shrink Central.
+Here are some parenting tips adapted from Dr. Katrina Wood’s psychotherapy blog:

 Don’t assume you know everything about your child.
 You don’t.

 Children need daily contact and communication from their parents.
-This is more true than ever with smartphones that bring so many distractions.
+This is more true than ever with smartphones and tablets that bring so many distractions.
+Set limits on screen time and ensure children and teens get enough sleep each night.

 Be touchy-feely: Hugging and touching your child is far more important than previously known.